Nexmo/station/_tutorials/client-sdk-ios-make-receive-calls-objective-c.md

 You have implemented your first In App Voice application with the Nexmo Client SDK for iOS.

-Run the app on two simulators and see that you can call, answer, decline and hangup.
+Run the app on two simulators and see that you can call, answer, reject and hangup.

 If possible, test on two phones using your developer signing and provisioning facility.